Understanding merchant category codes is important for businesses and cardholders alike.

 For the benefit of readers who aren’t familiar, a merchant category code (MCC) is a four-digit number the major credit card networks (Visa, Discover, American Express and Mastercard) assign to every business that applies to accept credit cards.
 The number corresponds to the type of business or service the company offers.

 Credit card networks use MCCs to categorize and track purchases.
-When a purchase is added to your statement, the category assigned to it, such as “grocery stores, supermarkets,” is tied to the merchant category code.
+When a purchase is added to your statement, the category assigned to it, such as “building materials” or “advertising services,” is tied to the merchant category code.
+Major airlines and hotels each have its own MCC code.

-So, how do you look up the MCCs of a particular business?
-The IRS publishes a complete list of codes, but each card network also has its own list.
+So, how do you look up the MCC of a particular business?
+Each card network has its own list, although many codes are shared among the networks.
 As a result, a merchant may have a different code with Visa than with Mastercard, for instance.

-If you make purchases for your business, being aware of merchant category codes can help you maximize your credit card rewards.
+If you make purchases for your business, merchant category codes can also help you maximize your credit card rewards.
 The rewards programs for certain cards will give you points for purchases that are in certain coding categories.
 Paying attention to how your card is categorizing a purchase can help you get more points, especially if you patronize a particular merchant regularly.

 Why becoming familiar with MCCs matters

-If your card gives you rewards for restaurant spending, you might want to pay attention to whether a fast-food restaurant attached to a gas station counts as a restaurant or “fuel” and only use that card at the eatery if the gas station location counts as a restaurant, for instance.
+Knowing MCCs can also help cardholders maximize rewards.
+For example, if your card gives you rewards for restaurant spending, you might want to pay attention to whether a fast-food restaurant attached to a gas station counts as a restaurant or belongs to a fuel MCC and only use that card at the eatery if the gas station location counts as a restaurant, for instance.

 When in doubt, you can always ask the merchant if they know the code or make a small purchase to find out how it is categorized on your card.
 The employees may not be familiar with the MCC, but the owner of the business probably will be more aware.